Clay Matthews on latest roughing call: NFL is ‘getting soft’

 There are sure to be more questions and more debate around the NFL about what constitutes a penalty on such plays.

+“I had judged that the defender landed on the quarterback, when he was tackling him, with most or all of his body weight, and that’s not allowed,” referee Craig Wrolstad said, according to a pool report.
+“That was basically my key — that he landed on him with most or all of his body weight.”

 Matthews immediately put his arms up and slapped himself in the helmet as the flag was thrown.
-Packers coach Mike McCarthy threw down a play-calling sheet and argued with two officials about the call, even chasing one along the sideline.
+Packers coach Mike McCarthy threw down a play-calling sheet and argued with two officials about the call, yelling while chasing one along the sideline.

 “I think Clay did exactly what he’s supposed to do there,” McCarthy said.
 “He hit him with his shoulder.
 He was coming full speed off of a block.
 He braced himself.
 So I was fine with what Clay did.”